 Gender and Environment in Science Fiction (Lexington Books, 2018) brings together many of these fields.
 I co-edited this collection with Bridgitte Barclay, and I have a chapter in it as well: “‘Either you’re mine or you’re not mine’: Controlling Gender, Nature, and Technology in Her and Ex Machina.”
 The book includes chapters on Mary Shelley’s The Last Man, midcentury sf/horror film, Silver Age comics, the Mad Max movies, both Soylent Green and WALL-E, Kim Stanley Robinson’s 2312, and Shane Carruth’s Upstream Color.
 Its central concern is with how science fiction both helps us critique old narratives of gender and environment and also create new ones.

-My publications include “The Problem of Materiality in Paolo Bacigalupi’s ‘The People of Sand and Slag’” in Extrapolation, “Monstrous Natures Within: Posthuman & New Materialist Ecohorror in Mira Grant’s Parasite” in ISLE: Interdisciplinary Studies in Literature and Environment, and “The Ecohorror of Omission: Haunted Suburbs and the Forgotten Trees of A Nightmare on Elm Street“ in Gothic Nature.
+My other publications include “The Problem of Materiality in Paolo Bacigalupi’s ‘The People of Sand and Slag’” in Extrapolation, “Monstrous Natures Within: Posthuman & New Materialist Ecohorror in Mira Grant’s Parasite” in ISLE: Interdisciplinary Studies in Literature and Environment, and “The Ecohorror of Omission: Haunted Suburbs and the Forgotten Trees of A Nightmare on Elm Street“ in Gothic Nature.
 I have also written the entries on Biology in Gender: Matter (ed.
 Stacy Alaimo, 2017) and Ecohorror in The Posthuman Glossary (ed.
 Rosi Braidotti and Maria Hlavajova, 2018), and I have published several chapters in edited collections (see Publications for more detail).

 In the past few years, I have presented conference papers on the following: